A character is delighted at some job or performance he's been assigned and jumps into it with a bright beaming smile.

 - In My Little Pony: Friendship Is Magic, Rainbow Dash goes through one of these in "Read It and Weep" while stuck in the hospital recovering from an injury.
 Subverted when she glances up at a clock, showing that the montage wasn't a montage - everything we just saw happened in real time.

 - In Foster's Home for Imaginary Friends episode "Camp Keep a Good Mac Down", Bloo has one when he's put in charge of fishing but he's not having any luck.
 He then hoists the fishing duty on Coco, and she immediately catches a huge salmon.
 (Or techincally, the salmon caught her).

 - When Pinky and the Brain begin a seven-month submarine journey, Pinky doesn't take it so well.
 The montage could have accounted for more than half the time, but it turns out to be only 15 minutes.

-- In the fifth episode of Steven Universe, this happens to Peedee when he rides the seahorse at the arcade.
+- Steven Universe: In "Frybo", this happens to Peedee when he rides the seahorse at the arcade.
 When his face goes in and out of camera range, his expression slowly changes from excitement to boredom.